 4. De-Risk Your Business

-Any project manager will remind you the importance of a mature and active approach to evaluating and managing your business risks.
+Any project manager will remind you of the importance of a mature and active approach to evaluating and managing your business risks.
 So, take that as read.

 What I want to focus on is one specific source of risk: complexity.